Shteyd/base_structures/README.md

 2. Put the .bat file you need in the directory
 3. In CMD.exe launch this file (Example: .\GoCreate.new)

+### What packages are being installed?
+- godotenv
+- logrus
+- viper
+- sqlx
+- gin (Optionally, enabled with the -g/--gin flag)

 ### Flags
 Some scripts have flags.
 For help, enter the name of the script followed by -h / --help (Example: .\GoCreate.bat -h)